 In 2015, Baichwal and de Pencier were commissioned to transform the Art Gallery of Ontario’s centre hall into a northern forest, to commemorate the 20th anniversary of the Rheostatics’ celebrated Music Inspired by the Group of Seven.
 The sold out live performance ran for three nights and the large-scale video installations, projected and live-mixed across all four walls of Walker Court, created an immersive environment.
 In 2016, an element from this piece, Ice Forms, was exhibited as part of the AGO’s The Idea of North: The Paintings of Lawren Harris, and has since travelled to the Art Gallery of Hamilton as part of Water Works in 2018.

 Baichwal and de Pencier created live playback film for the Tragically Hip’s 2014 and 2016 tours, and co-directed Long Time Running, a feature documentary on the Tragically Hip’s 2016 summer tour.
-The documentary, produced by Banger Films, premiered at TIFF 2017.
+The documentary, produced by Banger Films, premiered at TIFF 2017 as a gala, and was a runner up for the TIFF audience documentary award.
 It was subsequently released by Elevation Pictures and broadcast by Bell and Netflix.

 Baichwal’s most recent collaboration with de Pencier and Edward Burtynsky is The Anthropocene Project.
-It includes a major touring exhibition which debuted simultaneously at the Art Gallery of Ontario and National Gallery of Canada and is currently travelling around the world.
+It includes a major touring exhibition which debuted simultaneously at the Art Gallery of Ontario and National Gallery of Canada and traveled internationally from 2018-2023.
 The feature documentary film Anthropocene: The Human Epoch premiered at TIFF in 2018, played Sundance and the Berlinale, and was released theatrically in Canada by Mongrel Media and in the U.S. by Kino Lorber in September 2019, and is now in international release.
 The film won the Toronto Film Critics Association prize for Best Canadian Film, and a Canadian Screen Award for Best Documentary Feature.
 The Anthropocene Project also includes an art book published by Steidl, and an educational program in partnership with the Royal Canadian Geographical Society.
 For more information visit theanthropocene.org

 Into the Weeds: Dewayne “Lee” Johnson vs. Monsanto Company, Baichwal’s 10th feature, opened the Hot Docs International Film Festival in April 2022.
 The film follows the story of Dewayne “Lee” Johnson, a former Bay Area groundskeeper, who takes on the agrochemical corporation Monsanto after a terminal cancer diagnosis.
 Lee’s story, his trial and other plaintiffs’ observations telescope out to the bigger picture of global pesticide use and its systemic repercussions.
-It is in festival release around the world, and has won awards at Ji.hlava Documentary Film Festival and the Festival dei Popoli.
-The film opens in the US in October, and a global impact campaign is in progress.
+It was released in festivals around the world, and won awards at Ji.hlava Documentary Film Festival and the Festival dei Popoli.
+The film led to a year-long global impact campaign, with some elements still in play today.

 © Mercury Films Inc. 2023